 Welcome to Richard Hale School

-I am Ian Hawkins and it is my privilege to be Headteacher at this school.
+My name is Ian Hawkins and it is my privilege to be Headteacher at this school.

-Our aims for every student are:
+Our aims for every student are that they will:

 These aims are built on the long standing traditions of the school, first established by Richard Hale himself in 1617 and have become part of the core purpose of this school in the last 400 years.
 The school has a proud history of achieving these aims and we look to continue to build on these in the future.

-However, at Richard Hale, education is about a wide range of experiences.
+However, at Richard Hale, education is about providing a wide range of experience.
 Our extra-curricular programme is an important part of our ethos.
 Our sports teams are very successful and we offer a full Saturday morning programme of competition across the year.
 Our music department play a number of concerts through the year.
 We have bands and a choir that have graced St Paul’s and Ghent Cathedral.
 Drama productions, philosophy club, chess, Duke of Edinburgh, maths challenge, I could go on, but our dedication to extra-curricular is evident in that every student is expected to be involved with and take part in the wider school life.
 An added dimension to this is the strong house system in which all students participate in order to be crowned Cock House Cup champions.

 The school motto is, “Learning with Virtue.”
 Being a Richard Hale student means that you are respectful and show a high level of responsibility, we expect this from all the students.
 Ofsted wrote that a, “sense of pride runs throughout the school, in how pupils support each other in classes and during break and lunchtimes.”
 The school is a supportive community which offers, “high quality care,” and we want to work with every student to ensure that their school experience is the very best it can be.

 Our recent Ofsted Report from December 2019 is available to view on the website and this gives you an overview of the school as well as highlighting some areas of the school we are working on developing to improve.
 The School Development Plan is also available under the school priorities.